 Tools—Add runtime tools so end users can experiment and observe chart patterns.

 - Selection & Zoom—Allow series selection and zooming in or out on the chart.

 The By group category type displays values by category.
-This chart relies on data aggregation to create a series.
+This chart relies on data aggregation to create a category.
 It groups features or records into different categories based on the values of a specified category field.
 It depicts statistical values of one or multiple fields for each category.
-Each data point in the series represents a statistic value (count, sum, average, minimum, or maximum) of a field grouped into categories.
+Each data point in the series chart or pie chart represents a statistic value (count, sum, average, minimum, or maximum) of a field grouped into categories.
 For example, with student data that includes fields for Name, Class, Gender, Age, Exam1, and Exam2, you can use the Class field to group data into different categories in the chart, such as calculating the mean for the Age field values for each Class category.

 The By field category type displays attribute values as charts, depicting statistical values of all features or records for a specified field or fields.
 One or more numeric fields are specified to represent the categories.
 For each field or category, a summary statistic is calculated to create a data point.
 Using the same data as the previous example, you can calculate and plot the average scores of Exam1 and Exam2 for all students.